Anne Burrell

-Anne W. Burrell (September 21, 1969 – June 17, 2025) was an American chef, television personality and instructor at the Institute of Culinary Education.
+Anne W. Burrell (September 21, 1969 – June 17, 2025) was an American chef, television personality, and instructor at the Institute of Culinary Education.
 She hosted the Food Network show Secrets of a Restaurant Chef and was co-host of Worst Cooks in America.
 She was also one of Mario Batali's sous chefs in the Iron Chef America series and appeared on other programs on the network such as The Best Thing I Ever Ate.

 Early life

-Burrell was born in Cazenovia, New York, on September 21, 1969.
-She first took interest in cooking at the age of three after watching fellow American chef Julia Child, and by noticing her mother's homemade foods.
+Anne W. Burrell was born on September 21, 1969, in Cazenovia, New York.
+She first became interested in cooking at the age of three after watching fellow American chef Julia Child and noticing her mother's homemade foods.
 Her mother, Marlene, owned a flower shop.
-Meanwhile, her father was initially not supportive of her career in cooking; he later gave his support.
+Her father was initially not supportive of her career in cooking but later gave his support.
 Burrell's first job was at a restaurant in downtown Syracuse, New York.
 She later attended Canisius College in Buffalo, New York, graduating with a Bachelor of Arts (BA) degree in English and Communications in 1991.

 A year later, Burrell enrolled at the Culinary Institute of America, graduating in 1996 with an Associate in Occupational Studies (A.O.S.).
 She also studied at the Italian Culinary Institute for Foreigners (ICIF) in Asti in the Piedmont region, Italy.

 Career

 Restaurants

 After her ICIF experience, Burrell remained in Italy, working in various restaurants for nine months.
 She worked at La Bottega del '30, a small restaurant in Tuscany, Italy, with one seating each night.
 Burrell returned to the US as a sous chef at Felidia, owned by celebrity chef Lidia Bastianich.
 She became the chef at Savoy, a small prix fixe dining room.
 After Savoy, Burrell began teaching at the Institute of Culinary Education.
 Lidia Bastianich's son and restaurateur, Joe Bastianich, and Chef Mario Batali named Burrell the chef for Italian Wine Merchants, their New York wine store.

 She later became the executive chef of Centro Vinoteca, an Italian restaurant in New York City's West Village area which opened in 2007.
 She left the restaurant in September 2008 due to her busy schedule and many commitments.
 The departure also meant that she would not start at Gusto Ristorante, as both of the restaurants are part of Mangia Hospitality Group.
 Burrell planned to open her first restaurant in 2010 in New York City.
-Burrell opened her restaurant, Phil & Anne's Good Time Lounge, in Brooklyn in spring 2017, though as of April 2018, the restaurant had closed."
+Burrell opened her restaurant, Phil & Anne's Good Time Lounge, in Brooklyn in spring 2017, though as of April 2018, the restaurant had closed.